ketut-garjita/E-Commerce-Engagement-ML/README.md

 The project integrates the following technologies:

+1. HDFS: Saving data
+2. Pyspark: Data processing
-1. TensorFlow: For building and saving the deep learning model.
+3. TensorFlow: For building and saving the deep learning model.
-2. Flask: To create an API for serving predictions.
+4. Flask: To create an API for serving predictions.
-3. Docker: Containerizes the Flask API and TensorFlow model.
+5. Docker: Containerizes the Flask API and TensorFlow model.
-4. TensorFlow Serving: Optimized model serving for real-time predictions.
+6. TensorFlow Serving: Optimized model serving for real-time predictions.
-5. Kubernetes: Orchestrates containers for scaling and deployment.
+7. Kubernetes: Orchestrates containers for scaling and deployment.
-6. AWS EKS: Managed Kubernetes service for deployment in the cloud.
+8. AWS EKS: Managed Kubernetes service for deployment in the cloud.

 ---
 ## Dataset